PierreSenellart/provsql/doc/provsql.md

 # ProvSQL

-The goal of the ProvSQL project is to add support for semiring provenance and uncertainty management to PostgreSQL databases, in the form of a PostgreSQL extension/module/plugin.
+The goal of the ProvSQL project is to add support for (m-)semiring provenance and uncertainty management to PostgreSQL databases, in the form of a PostgreSQL extension/module/plugin.
 It is work in progress at the moment.